Instagram is still the search engine to watch.

 One of the best ways to find the most relevant is through Instagram itself.

-In Instagram Search, enter a search and select “tags”.
+Enter a search in the search bar and select “tags”.
 Instagram will then show results of hashtags related to the word or phrase you searched for, and the number of tags for each one.
 From that list, you can select the hashtags best for your business.
 It’s usually best to avoid the most and least popular hashtags (unless you operate in a very specific niche).

-Does more engagement make your posts more likely to appear in Instagram search?
+4. Does more engagement make your posts more likely to appear on Instagram Explore?

 Yes.
 The more likes and comments your post has, the more likely it is to appear on the page.
 As such, you should do everything you can to boost post engagement, so focus on creating valuable posts and tag all companies and products involved with it.

-- Comments – this will tell you how engaged your users are with your posts
+- Comments – tells you how engaged your users are with your posts

 - Follower growth rate – tells you the overall growth of your channel